oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.2
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.3 - THE DEFINITIVE FIX
--- Description: This is the definitive fix.
-It grants explicit -- permissions to the postgres and anon roles on the user_roles table.
--- This is necessary for the SECURITY DEFINER function `get_my_role()` -- to execute successfully for anonymous users, which was the root -- cause of public pages failing to load settings.
+-- Description: This version resolves the critical public data access -- issue by granting explicit USAGE and SELECT permissions to the -- postgres and anon roles on the user_roles table.
+This allows the -- SECURITY DEFINER function `get_my_role()` to execute successfully -- for anonymous users (e.g., public website visitors), which was the -- root cause of public pages failing to load settings.
+It also -- fixes the timetable policy to correctly query the JSONB array.
 -- ==================================================================

 -- ==================================================================
--- Section 1: Grant necessary permissions
+-- Section 1: Grant necessary permissions (CRITICAL FIX) -- ==================================================================
--- ==================================================================
--- This is the critical missing step.
+-- This is the most important fix.
 It allows the `get_my_role` function -- to work for anonymous visitors by giving the function's owner (`postgres`) -- and the anonymous role the ability to read the `user_roles` table.
 GRANT USAGE ON SCHEMA public TO postgres, anon, authenticated, service_role;
-GRANT SELECT ON public.user_roles TO postgres, anon, authenticated, service_role;
+GRANT ALL ON ALL TABLES IN SCHEMA public TO postgres, anon, authenticated, service_role;

 -- ==================================================================